 Let’s start with that definition of online reputation management:

 Reputation management is the effort to influence online what and how people think of a brand or person.

 Now, let’s trace out a few implications of this definition:

 Nothing in the business’s existence is outside the scope of reputation development.

 A business’s reputation is that business.
 The reputation determines whether the business will sell, hire, exist, implode, or prosper.

 If the reputation sucks, the business sucks.
 That’s as simple as it gets.

 If you’re looking for a taxonomy of online reputation management, let’s put it in sales and marketing space.
-The online reputation of a company is often managed by a CMO (Chief Marketing Officer) who heads up other teams — social media, SEO, online advertising, PR, etc. Each of these teams or skill groups has a part to play in online reputation management.
+The online reputation of a company is often managed by a CMO (Chief Marketing Officer) who heads up other teams — social media, SEO, online advertising, PR, etc. Each of these teams or skill groups has a part to play in online brand profile development.